FAU-LAP/NOMAD-CAMELS/README.md

 - List-plot now shows again on new data
 - Fixed a bug that would not allow extension-users to show up in data
 - Fixed bug where a custom function signal that does not use force-sequential would not work
+- Fixed bug that prevented fits from being displayed if the fit had many variables

 ## 1.2.2
 Features: